Ensemble Methods: Wisdom of Crowds

 return trees;

 }Why does this work?
-Each individual tree is mediocre — it only sees part of the data and part of the features.
+Each individual tree is mediocre, seeing only part of the data and part of the features.
 But their errors are uncorrelated.
 When you average uncorrelated errors, they cancel out.

 Boosting: Sequential Error Correction